Please check out the United States Waiver topics below or scroll through this web page for all of your answers.

 (*Source: McWhirter, R. J. The Criminal Lawyer’s Guide to Immigration Law: Questions and Answers, Alberta Bar Association: 2006, 2nd Ed., p.
 133-136.)

-Offences like fail to appear, causing a disturbance, common assault and impaired driving are not ordinarily considered in determining inadmissibility as they are not Crimes Involving Mortal Turpitude (CIMT).
+Offences like failure to appear, causing a disturbance, common assault and impaired driving are not ordinarily considered in determining inadmissibility as they are not Crimes Involving Mortal Turpitude (CIMT).
 Even impaired driving causing injury or death may not make you inadmissible for so long as there is “no evidence of intent to cause injury or death”.
 As such, multiple convictions involving crimes which are NOT classified as CIMTs ordinarily do not render you excludable to the United States.
+Finally, there are instances where some of the convictions on the above list, though by definition are CIMTs, may NOT result in inadmissibility to the United States.